 Topic Club Membership £5 a year from 1st January.
 That gives you £1 off concert tickets, and you can get more involved with running the club too if you are interested.

-Singers and Musicians
+1st February Singers & Musicians

 A chance to sing a song or play a tune or just listen.
 Entry free.